Alireza2n/stunnel-docker/README.md

 ## What is included?
 * Uses latest alpine-linux.
-* Uses OpenSSL 1.1.1a  20 Nov 2018 (latest version available from alpine-linux).
+* Uses latest OpenSSL version available for alpine-linux.
-* Downloads and compiles latest stable or beta version of stunnel.
+* Downloads and compiles latest stable version of stunnel.

 ## Why did I create this image?
 I wanted an stunnel imgae to work on all different linux versions and distributions while having access to latest